-This program enables every qualified graduate of a Georgia high school to receive tuition grants at any eligible Georgia public college or university and at any eligible private Georgia College or university.
-For more information contact the school guidance department or visit www.GAFutures.org
+This program enables every qualified graduate of a Georgia high school to receive tuition grants at any eligible Georgia public college or university and at any eligible private Georgia college or university.
+For more information contact the SMHS Counseling Department or visit www.GAFutures.org

-HOMEWORK ASSIGNMENTS-(REQUEST DUE TO ABSENCE)
+HOMEWORK ASSIGNMENTS (REQUEST DUE TO ABSENCE)

-If a student misses more than three consecutive days of school, then he/she may request homework assignments by calling the Guidance Office.
-Keep in mind that the Guidance Office needs 24 hours notice to get the assignments from the classroom teachers.
+If a student misses more than three (3) consecutive days of school, then he/she may request homework assignments by calling the Counseling Office.
+Keep in mind that the Counseling Office needs at least 24 hours notice to get the assignments from the classroom teachers.
 Parents may pick up the assignments after the notified time.
-(Ex. - assignments requested Monday a.m. may be picked up Tuesday a.m.).
+(Example: Assignments requested Monday morning may be picked up Tuesday morning).
 Students are encouraged to check their class Schoology pages during all absences to keep up with classwork.